 This is the official Facebook page for NightCold Creations.
 NightCold Creations is a master of armour and hard surfaced costuming.
 Whether it is steampunk builds with bolts and cogs, warrior armour , or high tech exoskeletons, NightCold Creations puts amazing detail into his costumes.
 One of his most impressive armour pieces I have ever seen is of NightCold Creations's Batman Beyond armour.
 Made with what can only be high-impact materials, NightCold Creations's Batman Beyond armour looks like you could really fight crime in it.
 If you have not looked at his album of his Batman Beyond armour, then I strongly suggest you do.
 NightCold Creations shows, step by step, the progress in which he made each piece of armour.
 I'm hoping that he makes an appearance, here in the USA, but for now, if you want to see NightCold Creations's work, you'll have to go to his home in France.

 Misa on Wheels's Facebook page describes her as "New England's most notable cosplayer on wheels," but she is so much more.
 Misa on Wheels is a role model for all people for full and positive living.
 Her posts are always uplifting and inspirational, and her advice practical.
 It is unknown if she really is the Misa from "Death Note," but it should be noted how closely she looks like Ms. Amane, and she DOES have a Death Note.
 And no, despite what you may have heard, Misa on Wheels is not a figurehead.
-She is a beloved ambassador of cosplay.
+She is the real deal, and a beloved ambassador of cosplay.

 Lyonegra is an award winner and judge of cosplay in her home of Trinidad and Tobago, as well as the Caribbean.
 As a cosplayer, Lyonegra has always been very daring in her craft, daring to create complex creature effects such as gaping maws and severed heads to compliment her accurately made cosplays.
 Now Lyonegra creates these for others as creator, owner, and chief costume fabricator of Lyonegra Costuming, a premiere costume, prosthetics, and creature effects creator of cosplay for commission.
 Lyonegra is a strong advocate for environmental conservation and teaches physics, while also studying photography.